w3c/wai-curricula/content/content-author/forms.md

 Courses based on this module should:

-* demonstrate how people with disabilities rely on clear labels and instructions to understand and interact with web pages and applications that include forms
+* demonstrate how people with disabilities rely on clear labels, instructions, and error messages to understand and interact with web pages and applications that include forms
 * explain accessibility requirements for form fields and controls, including edit boxes, list boxes, buttons, and other form interactions

 ## Learning Outcomes for Module

 Students should be able to:

-* explain how people with disabilities rely on clear labels and meaningful instructions to understand and successfully interact with web pages and applications
+* explain how people with disabilities rely on clear and meaningful labels, instructions, and error messages to understand and successfully interact with web pages and applications
 * write labels for form fields and controls that clearly communicate the form purpose
 * provide meaningful instructions that describe the overall purpose and intent of the form
+* include instructions about expected input types and formats
 * write clear guidance for a multi-step process, including instructions about the current step and orientation about the total number of steps
-* include instructions about expected input types and formats
 * write error messages that identify the field in error and communicate the problem
 * provide suggestions for correction when possible based on:
   * selected input formats